"Adding salt to our food is a daily health hazard. Consumed in large doses, salt can cause high blood pressure.

 The word salt comes from the Latin sal, meaning "salt, seawater, sea, wit, finesse, piquant joke, elegance, delicacy of taste".

-For the record, the word "salary" comes from the word "salt", as in the 1st century, part of the pay of soldiers in the Roman Empire was a ration of salt called "salarium"..
+For the record, the word "salary" comes from the word "salt", as in the 1st century, part of soldiers' pay in the Roman Empire was a ration of salt called "salarium"..
 Back then, salt was used to food preservation, and it was invaluable.
 Later, this word came to designate the money given... to buy this salt.

 Why do I need sodium?